Training the Machines: An Introduction To Types of Machine Learning

 There are several reasons that digital transformation needs to be part of your business strategy, and recruiting is quickly moving to the top of the list.

 According to a study by Monster, 82% of employers are confident that they will be ready to ramp up hiring this year, and 40% of respondents are filling new roles on top of the vacancies created by the Pandemic economy.
-At Valence, we are certainly among them — as VP of People and Talent, I am experiencing the intense hiring environment first-hand.
+At Kopius, we are certainly among them — as VP of People and Talent, I am experiencing the intense hiring environment first-hand.

 Here are a few of my key takeaways as I go back into battle in this talent war: